ohjay/Dodge/README.md

-Dodge
+Dodge [v1.0.0]
 ========================================================================

-A downloadable Kirby-based evasion game written in Java.
-This game was originally part of [TripleT](https://github.com/ohjay/TripleTGame).
+A downloadable Kirby-based evasion game.
+Written in Java, this game was originally part of [TripleT](https://github.com/ohjay/TripleTGame).
 However, due to the long development process that awaits TripleT before its finished version, Dodge was released as a standalone demo.

 ## Table of Contents